PavanAnanthSharma/RSA-Cryptography-using-Haskell/README.md

 ````

 #### Getting the Key Pairs ####
 In the naive implementation of RSA generating the public key pair and the private key pair is simple.
-Here, I only calculate the public and private key exponents since it is easy to compute the modulus using the two prime numbers generated earlier.
-In order to do this I had to implement Euclid's GCD algorithm to calculate the public key exponent and Euclid's Extended Algorithm to calculate the private key exponent.
-I then created an encompassing method to generate the two key sets, commonly written as <i>(e,n)</i> and <i>(d,n)</i> where the former is the public key pair and the latter is the private key pair.
+Here, we only calculate the public and private key exponents since it is easy to compute the modulus using the two prime numbers generated earlier.
+In order to do this we have to implement Euclid's GCD algorithm to calculate the public key exponent and Euclid's Extended Algorithm to calculate the private key exponent.
+Then created an encompassing method to generate the two key sets, commonly written as <i>(e,n)</i> and <i>(d,n)</i> where the former is the public key pair and the latter is the private key pair.
 ````haskell
 -- Computes the greatest common denominator for a and b using Euclid's algorithm egcd :: Integer -> Integer -> Integer